IanHuntress/GoldenGateReactionDesigner/README.txt

 Notes?
 If the matlab code errors because of bad inputs, what should the user see?
 There might be problems with paths between windows and linux, forward/backward slashes?
-The hard coded port is 7777.
-Change that based on RPI network?
 There are basically no protections against crashing the site with a flood of requests (I am not a CS Security major)